summyhug/unfixedtime/BRAND_GUIDE.md

-# Unfixed Time - Brand Guide
+# Unfixedtime - Brand Guide

 ## Brand Philosophy

 **Sustainability & Harmony**

-Unfixed Time embodies a philosophy of sustainable living, mindful design, and harmonious balance.
+Unfixedtime embodies a philosophy of sustainable living, mindful design, and harmonious balance.
 The brand reflects a deep appreciation for natural beauty, thoughtful craftsmanship, and the interconnectedness of our world.

 **Modern & Vibrant Expression**